SAP-samples/cloud-mdk-samples/Showcase_Apps/Devtoberfest2025-AdvancedScanningApp/README.md

 * Registers to receive the intent broadcast from the Zebra scanning hardware via the defined action name
 * Includes an Scan Inventory page to quickly populate and count scanned inventory based on the received intent
 * Scanned inventory is persisted in App Client Data
-* Added a Scan to Search option to the Products list page to use the received scan value as a search term
+* Added a Scan to Search option to the Products list page that uses the received scan value as a search term
 * Added a Scan to Select option on the Suppliers page to display the matching supplier detail page for a scanned Supplier ID, Name, Street or City.
-If more than one match is found the value is used as a search term instead
+If more than one match is found, the value is used as a search term instead

 ## Templates
 In the Rules/ScannerManager/Templates folder are the following template files